RobinFassinaMoschiniForks/adversary_emulation_library/apt29/README.md

 # APT29 Adversary Emulation

-This adversary emulation plan is derived from the original [APT29](https://attack.mitre.org/groups/G0016/) content developed and used in the [2019 ATT&CK Evaluations](https://attackevals.mitre-engenuity.org/APT29/).
-It's format has been updated in collaboration with the [Center for Threat-Informed Defense](https://mitre-engenuity.org/center-for-threat-informed-defense/) to consolidate MITRE Engenuity emulation resources under a single [Adversary Emulation Library](https://github.com/center-for-threat-informed-defense/adversary_emulation_library), and further standardize plan formats.
+This adversary emulation plan is derived from the original [APT29](https://attack.mitre.org/groups/G0016/) content developed and used in the [2019 ATT&CK Evaluations](https://attackevals.mitre.org/APT29/).
+It's format has been updated in collaboration with the [MITRE Center for Threat-Informed Defense](https://ctid.mitre.org/) to consolidate MITRE emulation resources under a single [Adversary Emulation Library](https://github.com/center-for-threat-informed-defense/adversary_emulation_library), and further standardize plan formats.

 APT29 is thought to be an organized and well-resourced cyber threat actor whose collection objectives appear to align with the interests of the Russian Federation.<sup>[1](https://www.f-secure.com/documents/996508/1030745/dukes_whitepaper.pdf),[14](https://www.us-cert.gov/sites/default/files/publications/JAR_16-20296A_GRIZZLY%20STEPPE-2016-1229.pdf)</sup>  The group is reported to have been operating as early as 2008 and may have logged operational successes as recently as 2020.